kelsyeanderson/0-Lawn-Care-App/README.md

 # Lawn Wizard
 This app creates a crowdsourcing environment for local yard care work.
+In the app the user will be able to choose to either be a worker or a home owner.
+The home owners can create jobs and request work for their lawns which gets sent to the workers in the area.
+The workers can either accept or reject the job offers and get paid through the app.

 ## Workspace layout
 The Lawn Wizard android app will be stored in this repository.